Skip to Content

 Image no longer available

-Why it works: To maximize results, avoid letting your back arch or hips pike up while performing this lower ab exercise, Clayton says.
+We earn a commission for products purchased through some links in this article: To maximize results, avoid letting your back arch or hips pike up while performing this lower ab exercise, Clayton says.
 Instead, focus on pulling your abs up toward your spine to lift your hips.
-Two hand towels or paper plates will work, too challenging exercise that really fires up the core.
+This is a challenging exercise that really fires up the core.

 1. On hardwood or tiled floor, place feet on two sliders (or towels) and get into a forearm plank position, elbows under shoulders, core, including glutes engaged.

-4. Slowly push feet back to high plank working up to 2 minutes.
+4. Repeat for 30 seconds working up to 2 minutes.

 4